Transition To Professional Practice Program for Registered Nurses 2023

 - Paediatric / Helen Mayo House (Perinatal and Infant Mental Health Services) Collaborative Nursing Stream (1 x 6 month clinical placement at Helen Mayo House and 1 x 6 month clinical placement in a paediatric ward/unit at the WCH)

 - This Collaborative Stream provides a unique opportunity for transitioning Nurses who have an interest in Perinatal and Infant Mental Health Nursing to undertake a placement at Helen Mayo House (located on the Glenside Health Services Canvas on Fullarton Road, Glenside) combined with another 6 month placement in a paediatric ward / unit at the WCH campus.
 Please see ‘Clinical Placement Opportunities’ below for more information about these areas.

-Clinical placements are conducted in the Medical, Surgical wards and various specialty areas, allowing the newly registered Nurse to develop a wide range of professional and Paediatric nursing skills.
+Clinical placements are conducted in the medical and surgical wards and various specialty areas, allowing the newly registered nurse to develop a wide range of professional and paediatric nursing skills.
 Successful applicants will be asked for their preferences prior to commencing their contracts.
 Placements in 2022 are dependent on service needs and may include: